 Many different cognitive research approaches have been generated to explore fields of practice where mutual teamwork is present and emergent.
-Results have shown subtle yet significant findings on how human actually work together and when they transition from their own individual roles and niches, into elements of teamwork and 'team-to-team' work.
+Results have shown subtle yet significant findings on how humans actually work together and when they transition from their own individual roles and niches into elements of teamwork and team-to-team work.

-The is book explores advantages and show how researchers can obtain a deep understanding of users/teams entrenched in a particular field.
+Fields of Practice and Applied Solutions within Distributed Team Cognition explores the advantages of teams and shows how researchers can obtain a deep understanding of users/teams that are entrenched in a particular field.
 Interdisciplinary perspectives and transformative intersections are provided.

-- Delineates contextual nuances such socio-technical environments as influencers of team cognition
+- Delineates contextual nuances of socio-technical environments as influencers of team cognition

-- Provides quantitative/qualitative perspectives of distributed team cognition demonstrating in situ interactions
+- Provides quantitative/qualitative perspectives of distributed team cognition by demonstrating in situ interactions

 - Generates practical examples of distributed work and how cognition develops across teams using technologies

 - Specifies applied solutions through technologies such as robots, agents, games, and social networks

 1. Wrapping Team Members’ Heads around Managing Virtual Team-Related Paradoxes

 [John E. Mathieu, Jean Brittain Leslie, and Margaret M. Luciano]